potatomat0/flashcard/documents/FunctionalRequirements.md

 user_id	ObjectId	Required, Indexed.
 Foreign Key referencing users._id. name	String	Required.
-The name of the deck. description	String	Optional description of the deck's content. size	Number	Default: 0.
+The name of the deck. description	String	Optional description of the deck's content. url	String	Optional URL for a background image. size	Number	Default: 0.
 Denormalized count of cards in the deck. createdAt	Date	Auto-generated timestamp. updatedAt	Date	Auto-generated timestamp, updated on modification.